-In addition to the above academic learning type of experiences that we had chosen the music in anticipation of eliciting, there were also quite a wide range of non-academic learning experiences that were triggered by the music.
-We had not anticipated that the music would trigger these types of experiences.
+In addition to the above academic learning type of experiences that we had chosen the music in anticipation of eliciting, there were also a surprisingly wide range of non-academic learning experiences that were triggered by the music.
+We had not anticipated that the music would prompt these types of experiences but examples show they can be worthwhile to investigate, not least for the expressive tone and narrator involvement or the humane values revealed in the following examples.

-Physical learning.
 Sometimes the music recalled participants’ experiences of learning physical activities.
 These included learning to dance, to ride a bike, and experiences of the realization of suddenly being able to do these things.
 For example, one participant said in response to an orchestral piece which we thought might evoke celebratory experiences:, “it remind me the moment I start cycling and the feeling I get and I start using the… roller skates… because I think… it remind the feeling of freedom… you’re moving fast and also this feeling of ‘Waaah look what I’m doing!’”
-[C].
-In telling this, the experience recounted was a response to a piece of music we had chosen in anticipation that a celebratory experience would be recalled, but we were surprised that the recounted learning experience was of a non-academic, physical nature.
+[2A].
+In telling this, the experience recounted was a response to a piece of music we had chosen in anticipation that a celebratory experience would be recalled; surprisingly, the recounted learning experience was of a non-academic, physical nature.

 However, physical learning experiences were also recalled in relation to other types of music.
-For one participant after listening to a slow and reflective solo piano piece of music the physical learning experience evoked was of how to remain calm in order to better control a motorbike and be a better rider.
-“Maybe sounds a little bit strange but I think that you know I’m driving on my bike… it is very relaxing and (pause) and I’m, often when I’m driving I try to learn to handle it better… It is motorbike… So, to learn to get it smooth and nice when you’re driving through corners and things… It is yeh, it’s that feeling of, just to get it there…this, you know, to, to feel the bike to get the right balance in the bike it will give you a better chance to handle things you can’t see” [I].
+For one participant after listening to a slow and reflective solo piano piece of music the physical learning experience evoked was of how to learn to control objects, but not ones we had expected to hear about: “Maybe sounds a little bit strange but I think that you know I’m driving on my bike… it is very relaxing and (pause) and I’m, often when I’m driving I try to learn to handle it better… It is motorbike… So, to learn to get it smooth and nice when you’re driving through corners and things… It is yeh, it’s that feeling of, just to get it there…this, you know, to, to feel the bike to get the right balance in the bike it will give you a better chance to handle things you can’t see” [5A].